stsfaroz/stsfaroz/README.md

 - Gaming 🎮

 ## Future Goals 💭
-- Startup , How ? 🤔 I dont know
+- Startup , How ? 🤔 I don't know
-    - Send me your resume after that ,  not now. 😆 .
+    - Send me your resume after i started ,  not now. 😆 .
 Preference will be given as FIFO